ashishroygithub/GemsPricePrediction-Azure-GithubActions-ML/README.md

 ### ALWAYS Run "pip install -e ." this will trigger the setup file.

-##### DEPLOYMENT - AWS - ELASTIC BEAN STALK + CODEPIPELINE
+##### DEPLOYMENT - AZURE + GITHUB ACTIONS

-* `Step 1` : Build Environment on Elastic Bean stock > create application > create Environment > choose Python > 3.8 > create Environment
+* `Step 1` : Build Environment on Azure > portal.azure.com > Login with Credentials > click on '+' Symbol (create a resource) > webapp > create > Fill in all the details
+        * Subscription > If you have any then click on that, if not go with pay as you go.
+        * Resource Group Name > Create New > testgroupprojects
+        * Instance Details > Name > gemspriceprediction
+        * Instance Details > Publish > code and later we can also push this using dockers.
+        * Choose your free tier in the region (## IMPORTANT :  free tier does not support github actions, either go for basic or premium tier.)
+        * Runtime stack > Python 3.8 > (Then click on next)
+        * GitHub action settings > enable > add account/ change account > organization = ashishroygithub > select repository on which you want to push this. > branch : main.
+        * Review + Create

+  A new github workflow folder will be created.

 * `Step 2` : Build A code Pipeline : Give Pipeline name > choose source provider (Github) > Connect your github > choose your repo and branch > skip build stage > Deploy provider (choose Elastic bean stock and fill in the info) > Create Pipeline.

-#### IMPORTANT : .ebextensions is very important folder as it contains python.config file and it helps to push it to the EBS platform (and change app.py to application.py)

-# AWS Deployment Link :
+# Azure Deployment Link :

 AWS Elastic Beanstalk link : [http://gemstonepriceprediction-mlprojec-env.eba-hm32pq3a.ap-south-1.elasticbeanstalk.com/](http://gemstonepriceprediction-mlprojec-env.eba-hm32pq3a.ap-south-1.elasticbeanstalk.com/)